Welcome to FK. Please register to join

 Advice on how to choose the right species of fish for your aquarium.

 There are so many fish to choose from it can be daunting and confusing for beginners.
 Many people are put off fishkeeping because they choose the wrong fish for their tank and are unable to look after them.
 Choosing the right fish is very important but is not difficult providing you do a little research.
-Here are some of the more important things you should look for:
+What type of freshwater fish you ultimately get will depend mainly on a number our factors, as not all fish can live with one another.

 Adult Size and Size of Aquarium